How to Replace Old Windows

 Slide a flat pry bar behind the inside stops and remove the pieces.

-After scoring the head stop, gently pull it loose with pliers.
+Next, score head stop and gently pull it loose with pliers.
 Set aside for later use.

 Raise the lower sash 6 to 8 inches, then pry back the old jamb liner.
 Repeat with the upper sash.